 - Tricyclic antidepressants, such as amitriptyline or nortriptyline.

-- Monoamine uptake inhibitors (MOAI), such as duloxetine and venlafaxine.
+- Serotonin-Norepinephrine reuptake inhibitors, such as duloxetine and venlafaxine.

 - Anti-seizure medications: pregabalin and gabapentin